tomiito/developer-documentation/CONTRIBUTING.md

 Contributing
 -----------
+Thanks for your interst in contributing to our documentation project.
+To ensure a smooth and consistent experience for our readers and contributers, please follow the procedure set out below:

  1. `Pull` the latest `develop` branch.
  2. Branch off of `develop`.
 Use the following syntax for branches:
  	- feature/{feature name}